-Take a ride back in time on Dinosaur, or as it used to be called, Countdown to Extinction.
-Board a CTX Time Rover for a trip back in time to bring back a Iguanodon from the past to save it from extinction.
+Take a ride back in time on Dinosaur (or, as it used to be called, Countdown to Extinction).
+This attraction first opened when Disney Animal Kingdom first opened in April of 1998.
+Still today, you can board a CTX Time Rover for a trip back in time to bring back a Iguanodon from the past to save it from extinction.
 But don’t worry, you’ll be back before the big meteor hits and kills all life off the face of the earth.
 Promise.

 Your job if you choose to accept it is to bring back to the present a real-life Iguanodon.
 Don’t worry that there are just 60 seconds left until all life comes to an end.
 What could possibly go wrong?

 Disney has great preshows and this has to be one of the more innovative.
 The line weaves through the Dino Institute which has a “planetarium” looking rotunda and features real dinosaur remains.
 Next guests go into the room where the preshow video is shown.

 In the video guests are shown the Time Rover that will take them on a relaxing tour of the Cretaceous period.
 The relaxing tour gets hijacked and instead you are sent to back in time just before the meteor that kills all of the dinosaurs hits the earth.
 Your goal is to tag and bring back an Iguanodon.

 After the film you enter a big room where you are loaded into your Time Rover.
 You proceed into the time travel tunnel and are launched back in time.
 (There might be a real old TV show in there somewhere.)

 Your CTX Time Rover takes the roughest roads imaginable through the swamps.
 Along the way you run into a Styracosaurus, a Alioramus a Parasaurolophus and even a Raptor along with other both aggressive and non-aggressive dinosaurs.
 But no Iguanodon.